January 12 // Houseplants

 Our Baby Houseplants

-Our collection changes all the time and includes itty, bitty versions of many of your favorite regular-sized houseplants – like alocasia, philodendron, sansevieria, begonia, peperomia, fern, pilea, all kinds of succulents and cacti, and more.
-With dozens of different kinds – each with their own texture, color, growth form, leaf shape, and even light preferences – we have the perfect baby plant for any space you want to put one.
+Our collection changes all the time and includes tiny versions of many of your favorite houseplants – like alocasia, philodendron, sansevieria, begonia, peperomia, fern, pilea, all kinds of succulents and cacti, and more.
+With dozens of different textures, colors, growth forms, leaf shapes, and even light preferences included, finding a favorite (or two, or three) is an engrossing way to spend an afternoon.

 Ways to Admire Them